mbuotidem/mbuotidem.github.io/posts/2021-01-17-how-to-get-free-or-discounted-microsoft-azure-certifications.md

 author: Isaac Mbuotidem
 date: '2021-01-17'
 layout: post
+title: How To Get Free Or Discounted Microsoft Azure Certifications
 ---

 The new year often brings with it resolutions.
 If you're in tech, that might take the form of get a professional certification.
 If this is you and you'd like to do so without breaking the bank, here are some ideas for getting free or discounted certifications.